jerhon/honlsoft-v2/blog/2022/2022-02-01-using-github-actions-to-build-docker-images.md

 * Login to the ghcr.io container registry.
 * Setup Docker
 * Get metadata for use later in Docker.
 This avoids having to do manual work to set up the tags and labels for the Docker images.
-* Finally build the image and push it.
+* Finally, build the image and push it.
 The build and push has two steps, but I'll explain that after the YAML file.

 ```yaml
 jobs: